7. Work and Kinetic Energy#

 The Model

-The person is treated as a point mass moving at nonrelativistic speeds, so the classical expression for kinetic energy applies.
-Motion is confined to a single horizontal line, allowing velocities to be treated as signed scalars along one dimension.
-Different frames of reference measure different speeds for the same object, but each frame is inertial, and kinetic energy is computed using the speed measured in that frame.
+The person is treated as a point mass moving at nonrelativistic speeds, so the classical kinetic energy expression applies.
+Motion is along one horizontal line, so velocities can be added or subtracted as signed one-dimensional quantities.
+Each frame measures a different speed for the same person, and the kinetic energy in that frame is computed using the speed measured in that frame.

 The Math

 (c) In a frame moving with the person, the person’s speed is zero.
-Because kinetic energy depends on the square of the speed, a speed of zero implies zero kinetic energy in that frame. \(K = 0.\)
+Since kinetic energy depends on speed squared, the kinetic energy in the person’s own frame is

 The Conclusion